Stereo Reconstruction

 and Stereo RAFT

-algorithms are availabe.
+algorithms are available.
 By checking Export rectified images the rectified images are also exported to the data model.

 The most important parameters for the block-matching algorithms are: